MIT Master Of Business Analytics Review | Application, Curriculum & Careers

 To apply for the MBAn, candidates must submit a one-page resume, three letters of recommendation (two from academic sources and one from an employer), academic transcripts, GMAT or GRE test scores, plus a $150 application fee.

 Candidates must submit a 500-word essay answering the question:

-'Please describe your reason for pursuing the Master of Business Analytics degree.
+'Please tell us why you’re pursuing the Master of Business Analytics degree at MIT Sloan.
 What do you hope to gain from the program?
 What are your career aspirations?'

 Candidate also need to submit two one-minute videos on the following:

 Video Question 1: Introduce yourself to your future classmates, here's your chance to put a face with a name, let your personality shine through, be conversational, be yourself.
 We can't wait to meet you!